 In this page of Chinese food culture, I introduce some food tradition we have for different Chinese festivals.

-For example, what are the tradition for Chinese New Year celebration, and what are the typical food we eat at the Chinese new year eve.
-In China we also have other famous festival like Duanwu Festival, also know as the Dragon Boat Festival, which is also introduced in this page.
+For example, what are the tradition for Chinese New Year celebration, and what are the typical Chinese new year dishes.
+In China we also have other famous festival like Duanwu Festival, also know as the Dragon Boat Festival, which is also introduced in this section.
 There will be more to come.
 I have planned to write somethings for Middle Autumn Festival (Moon Festival) in the future.

 In the northern China, the most important New Year dish is dumplings.
 In the south, people eat more rice than wheaten food and have rice cake for celebration.
 In this page I show you how we make dumplings at home (including a video).